matfish2/vue-tables-2/README.md

 * Virtual Pagination
 * Selectable rows
 * Axios: automatically cancel pending requests when a new request is sent
+* Server Side: Draw Counter to render only latest request

 Feel free to suggest more premium features and I'll consider adding them